Rei-SwitchBot/faq/en-us/Others.md

 You can control the SwitchBot Bot in the SwitchBot App without using a SwitchBot account.
 For other SwitchBot products, we recommend creating a SwitchBot account.
 In case of any firmware glitch, we can send the firmware upgrade to your account.

-If you met any problems when using our products, please kindly go to the profile page to submit a feedback ticket.
-If preferable, please help attach a relevant screen recording.
+If you met any problems when using our products, please help attach a relevant screen recording.

 We will follow up with the ticket and send you assistance accordingly.